Peal: Modern peal standards

 Method ringing peals today consist of a minimum length of between 5000 and 5280 changes, or permutations, depending on the method, and the number of bells.

 The first method ringing peal in this modern sense took place at St Peter Mancroft Church in Norwich, in 1715, and was in the method "Grandsire Bob Triples", which is equivalent to the modern Plain Bob Triples.
 This is the earliest known record of a "full peal" which was "true" – that is, did not have any repeated changes – and was over 5,000 changes.

-There is a long list of rules which been developed since 1890.
+There is a long list of rules which have been developed since 1890.
 To be classified as a peal, a performance must be in accordances with rules and decisions of the Central Council of Church Bell Ringers, allowing them to be recorded in that organisation’s peal records.
 They must also be published in The Ringing World.

 The Central Council has two committees which are arbiters of the standards that peals must achieve: